 Project production plan for artistic research, timeline and cost estimation.

-CV and portfolio showing selected works of the artist.
+CV and portfolio that shows the selected works of the artist.

-The call is open to artists (over 18 years old) from any country.
+The call is open to artists (over 18 years old) from any country working in any field.

-The documents requested may be written in Spanish, Valencian, or English.
+The documents requested may be written in Spanish or English.

 A confirmation of registration will be sent by email as soon as all of the required documentation has been received.